florian-rieder/Arty/README.md

 For better compatibility, build with the oldest version of the OS you want to support.

 # Unit testing
-Use the command `python -m test.Tests` to run unit tests.
+Use the command `python -m tests.Tests` to run unit tests.

 # Contributors
 - Florian Rieder